Bid rigging: Economic costs

 Many of the issues presented by bid rigging are the result of cartel involvement.
 Inefficient firms are not pushed out, as they would have been in a competitive market, and firms experience more profit, despite an inefficient allocation of resources.
 Cartels behave more like monopolies and so their behaviors, such as bid rigging, create market inefficiencies as contracts are fulfilled at elevated values.
 Furthermore, bid prices increase with more repeated collusion.
 Ultimately, the cost is typically borne by the taxpayer as government-sponsored contracts are artificially above market value.
 Additionally, it can be thought of as raising prices for the taxpayer (or consumer) as firms rent seek.
 One study found that bid rigging significantly raised prices over market value in the seafood industry in Philadelphia in a bidding scheme involving Defense Personnel Support Center, a purchaser for the Department of Defense.
 The high price of entry and fewer entrants in many industries results in lessened incentives for firms to behave competitively.

+Detection

+In the UK, the Competition and Markets Authority published an open letter in 2016 aiming to promote good practice among procurement and supply staff, and detailing indications they should watch out for.